ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 RFC8250 describes an optional Destination Option (DO) header embedded in each packet to provide sequence numbers and timing information as a basis for measurements.
-As this data is sent in clear- text, this may create an opportunity for malicious actors to get information for subsequent attacks.
+As this data is sent in clear-text, this may create an opportunity for malicious actors to get information for subsequent attacks.
 This document defines PDMv2 which has a lightweight handshake (registration procedure) and encryption to